-12. Directors to take decisions collectively9
+12. Directors to take decisions collectively8

-Any decision of the Directors must be either a majority decision at a meeting or a decision taken in accordance with Article 18 In the event of the Company having only one Director, a majority decision is made when that single Director makes a decision
+Any decision of the Directors must be either a majority decision at a meeting or a decision taken in accordance with Article 18.
+In the event of the Company being a single director company, a majority decision is made when that single Director makes a decision.